What Does Straight Out of Central Casting Mean?

 A sign that reads straight out of Central Casting.

-As with most idioms, straight out of Central Casting has a literal and figurative meaning.
-Many successful actors and actresses are straight out of Central Casting because they registered with us on their way to stardom, like Tiffany Haddish, Will Ferrell, and Kristen Wiig and legends like John Wayne, Jean Harlow, and Gary Cooper.
+Many successful entertainers are Straight out of Central Casting because they registered with us on their way to stardom, including Will Ferrell, Kristen Wiig, and Rami Malek, and even legends like John Wayne, Jean Harlow, and Gary Cooper began their careers as Background Actors with Central Casting.

 Over the years, the phrase has become a popular saying to describe someone who has the traits that fit established stereotypes or archetypes.